Metab0i/Mora--bot/README.md

 `pick` : 1 or 0?

 `ranum <number> <number> x<number>` : generates a random number or set of numbers proceeding from given values.
 First 2 numbers are what define range, last number with "x" prefix is how many random numbers in a given range a user would like to receive.
+Maximum total of generated numbers is 9

 `bruh` : for real bruh moments